radian-software/straight.el/README.md

   on `package.el`, it inherits the behavior of aggressively inserting a call to `package-initialize` into your init-file on any package management operation.
+* `straight.el` has a profile system that allows users of someone else's Emacs configuration to manage an additional subset of packages, or to overriding upstream package configuration, without forking the upstream.
+Quelpa has no such concept.

 #### Advantages of Quelpa